zaiisao/Documentation/en/faqs/gaming.md

 `mRtcEngine.setParameters("{\"che.audio.enable.agc\":true}");`
 `mRtcEngine.setParameters("{\"che.audio.enable.ns\":true}");`

-The settings above may cause echo problems, and we recommend implementing them only after testing.
+<div class="alert note">The settings above may cause echo problems, and we recommend implementing them only after testing.</div>

 **Why is there no stereo playback when using the Bluetooth earphone?**